fountum/mobile-sync-notes/business-analysis-midterm-review.md

 ## Assets and investments
 Assets
-- Something that is valuable to the company for more than 1 year
+- Something that provides *economic value* to the company for more than 1 year
   - provides *some* benefit in the future, not just monetary
 - not intended for sale
 - Type of production cost (cost of running business)
 - *people are not assets*, but **information systems are assets** Investment
-- Asset obtained with the intention of generating revenue in the future
+- Assets obtained with the intention of *generating revenue* in the future
-- implies risk
+- implies risk of losing money

 ## The value of investments and assets
 Total cost of ownership (TCO)